hanrthu/GMSL/README.md

 ```
 ## Reproduction
 ### Dataset
-You can download the pocessed data from the Tsinghua cloud disk:[Multitask.tar.gz](https://cloud.tsinghua.edu.cn/f/bb33cdeaf780472cb8ad/) (~1.5GB).
-Place downloaded file into the datasets/ folder and extact the files.
+You can download the pocessed data from the Tsinghua cloud disk:[Multitask.tar.gz](https://cloud.tsinghua.edu.cn/f/bb33cdeaf780472cb8ad/) (~1.5GB) and the label: [uniformed_labels.json](https://cloud.tsinghua.edu.cn/f/57628aaf86044fa7bc38/)(~11MB).
+Place the downloaded files into the datasets/ folder and extact them.

 The number of samples of the original dataset is shown below: